ptrckprz/ptrckprz.github.io/_pages/about.md

 ### News
 * 2022.10: Plenary talk at [ICIP'22](https://2022.ieeeicip.org/).
+* 2022.10: Keynote at Confiance.ai Days in Saclay
 * 2022.09: Keynote, panel and chair at [Czech-French workshop on AI](https://czech-french-ai.eu/) in Prague.
 * 2022.09: [Paper](https://ptrckprz.github.io/conf/) on transformer-based BEV segmentation accepted at CoRL'22.
 * 2022.09: Talk at Andrew Zisserman Festschrift, in Oxford.